silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 	</div>

 <div class="warning" markdown='1'>
-"Warning box": A warning box is usefull for highlighting a severe bug or technical issue requiring a user's attention.
-For example, a code block with destructive functionality might not have its URL actions secured to keep the code shorter (Can a clearer example be given ??).
+"Warning box": A warning box is useful for highlighting a severe bug or a technical issue requiring a user's attention.
+For example, suppose a rare edge case sometimes leads to a variable being overwritten incorrectly.
+A warning box can be used to alert the user to this case so they can write their own code to handle it.
 </div>

 Code: